davenportlab/eQTL_pQTL_Characterization/README.md

     underlying eQTL detected in GAinS.
 4. `04_Expression` - The goal is to jointly analyze gene and protein expression.
-5. `05_MR` - The goal is to perform Mendelian
-    Randomization to hypothesize about causality between
-    molecular exposures and outcomes after the
-    colocalization analysis.

 ## Setup